Tracy is the founder and lead guide for Off The Beaten Track WA and has a huge passion for getting people outdoors!

 Michelle produced a documentary, Bibbulmun Journeys, in 2018 on the 1003km Bibbulmun Track that showcases its beauty and the people who love it, walk it and care for it.

-In 2018 she published her first book, The Capes, this is a guidebook to walking the popular Western Australian Coastal Track, the Cape to Cape.
-In 2019 she published her second book, Feed the Hike, a book about sustaining your hike through Mind, Body and Diet.
-Recently, Michelle also started a YouTube channel –
+In 2018 she published her first Guidebook, The Capes and in 2019 she published her second book, Feed the Hike, a book about sustaining your hike through Mind, Body and Diet.
+Recently Michelle also launched her hiking meals business Feed the Hike – which you’ll get to sample on some of OTBT’s overnight and multi-day experiences!

 “In my life my hope is to encourage more people to get outside and experience nature and explore what this world really has to offer us other than what is in our immediate surroundings.”